 - If the pain is really bad and you’re considering giving up breastfeeding, you can try using a nipple shield.
 Just know that there are a few issues with nipples shields – it can be harder for the baby to fully empty the breast, and the baby might refuse to feed without the shield.

 Your Breastfeeding Station

-Do you have a special area set up for breastfeeding?
+Do you have a breastfeeding station set up to make your breastfeeding journey easier?
 This is a great option if you’ve got a glider – keep everything within arms reach.
 Or, if you don’t have one you can make a portable breastfeeding kit.